dinakajoy/hackerbay-backend-task/README.md

 ## Installation
-Clone the repository and cd into the project directory Run npm install to install all project dependencies Create .env file and add your details following the .env-example file Run npm run dev-server to start local server which will run on localhost:5000
+Clone the repository and cd into the project directory Run `npm install` to install all project dependencies Create `.env` file and add your details following the .env-example file Run `npm run devServer` to start local server which will run on localhost:5000

 ## Usage
 ### API Endpoints